ChromexUnderscore/OriginsTweaks/wiki.md

 # Phantom

 The Phantom origin grants players ghostly abilities, allowing them to phase through blocks, highlight enemies, and utilize spectral powers.
-This origin is ideal for players who enjoy stealth, evasion, and tactical gameplay.
+This origin is ideal for players who enjoy stealth and unrestricted movement.

 ## Abilities